hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 You can see, if you click on the play button in the **JavaScript Editor** panel, that we can see the details of the dummy-event we created earlier in the **JSON Output** panel.
 Now we know we can use that information in our HTML panel!

 ![](img/WeekEvents/12.png)
-* Note that you will have to scroll the **Response JSON** panel to see the entire content.
+* Note that you may to scroll the **Response JSON** panel to see the entire content or use the full-screen button to enlarge the Snippet editor.

 ### Drawing the Events List